Skip to navigation Skip to content

 • a private board arrangement, use the EPED of the last payment released

-Record a DOC on the student's record detailing the reason for the cessation of Away from Home rate.
+Record details on a DOC on the student's record detailing the reason for the cessation of Away from Home rate.

 Note: if a customer received a Crisis Payment in the period the change is applied, a manual reassessment of Crisis Payment may be required.
 For more information, see Reviewing and reassessing Crisis Payment (CrP).